 In any business operation there will be just one or two people who are heavily overloaded with work, which means that the productivity of the entire group of people is limited to the time availability of this heavily overloaded person/s who become the "constraint" in your system.
 For ways of working with these people who are constraints in your system.

-Go to the Menu: Theory of Constraints (TOC).
+Go to the Skills Module introduction: Theory of Constraints (TOC).

 Until such time as you can free these people up, your goals are unlikely to be achieved.
 Note that there will be constraints in every production system and it’s most often not the fault of the individuals but of poor work flow planning.